 The California Environmental Protection Agency (Cal EPA) and the Office of Emergency Services (OES) establish regulations governing the use of hazardous materials in California.
-Within Cal EPA, DTSC has primary regulatory responsibility for hazardous waste management.
+Within Cal EPA, the DTSC has primary regulatory responsibility for hazardous waste management.
 Enforcement of regulations can be delegated to local jurisdictions that enter into agreements with DTSC for the generation, transport, and disposal of hazardous materials under the authority of the Hazardous Waste Control Law.
 Along with the DTSC, the Regional Water Quality Control Board (RWQCB) is responsible for implementing regulations pertaining to management of soil and groundwater investigation and cleanup.
-The project site is within the jurisdiction of the Central Valley RWQCB.
-The RWQCB's regulations are contained in Title 27 of the CCR.
-The DTSC, RWQCB and/or a local agency (e.g. Placer County Environmental Health Division or a designated Certified Unified Program Agency, as discussed below) typically oversee investigation and clean up of contaminated sites.
+RWQCB regulations are contained in Title 27 of the CCR.
+The DTSC, RWQCB and/or a local agency (e.g. Placer County Environmental Health Division) typically oversee investigation and clean up of contaminated sites.
 In January 1996, Cal EPA adopted regulations implementing a Unified Hazardous Waste and Hazardous Materials Management Regulatory Program (Unified Program).
 The six program elements are hazardous waste generators and hazardous waste onsite treatment, underground storage tanks, above ground storage tanks, hazardous material release response plans and inventories, risk management and prevention program, and California Fire Code hazardous materials management plans and inventories.
 The program is implemented at the local level by a local agency - the Certified Unified Program Agency (CUPA).
 The CUPA is responsible for consolidating the administration of the six program elements within its jurisdiction.
 In Roseville, the Fire Department is the CUPA.